 This is a private insurance program that extends and enhances Brown University's published refund policy.
-Subscribers are assured an 85% refund throughout the term, even though Brown's refund policy may have expired at the time of withdrawal.
+Subscribers are assured a 70% refund throughout the term, even though Brown's refund policy may have expired at the time of withdrawal.
 Your protection covers a full term from the opening to closing date.
 Coverage ceases on the last day of formal academic instruction for each term.

 Participation in the Dewar Tuition Refund Plan is entirely optional.
-Plan cost for 2013-2014 is $167.50 per term.
+Plan cost for 2018-2019 is $462.00 (covers tuition and fees) or $508 (covers tuition and fees plus on campus housing).
 Application and payment must be received before the first day of classes.
-Please visit Dewar's website at www.collegerefund.com for more details on coverage.
+Students may purchase the plan upon payment of the fall tuition at payment.brown.edu or from Dewars.
+Please visit Dewar's website for more details on coverage.

 The Bear Bucks Account is an optional University maintained debit account designed to provide a convenient and safe way to make purchases and access services on campus.
 It functions much like any other bank debit account with two major differences.
 Funds deposited into this account may only be used on campus and cash withdrawals are prohibited.
 Account and balance information is recorded on the students Brown ID card and is confidential and can only be disclosed to the account holder.
 The Brown Card Office manages this program. http://www.brown.edu/about/administration/brown-card/general-information.